Hi, I'm Lizzie

 We-Resonate was born.
 I chose the name because I wanted my message to resonate, like ripples through water, on this tide of change.
 4 years later this has come to represent the power of self resonance, from the inside out.

-A common thread between those who buy the dresses is the belief in a world where beauty isn’t in what we’re told to believe in but in what has been, who we are and what we uniquely hold close to our hearts.
+A common thread between receivers of this work is the belief in a world where beauty isn’t in what we’re told to believe in but who we are and what we uniquely hold close to our hearts.

 Determined to study Art I graduated in 2008 in Printed Textile Design at Winchester School of Art, during I developed a keen visual interest in landscapes impacted by industrialisation.
 After Uni I created lush A1 silk paintings and then moved to New York for a year to work as a printed scarf designer.